Compliance Mapping

 10.3: Protect audit trails from modification

 Indexed binlog data is stored in append-only fashion.
-Original binary log events are cryptographically referenced.
+Each indexed event references the original binary log event by binlog file, position, and GTID.

 10.5: Audit log retention